 After the injection, the injected products will be stacked and transported to the filling line.
 Again, the labels should resist abrasion, and a very important role of the coatings comes into play.
 As most IML applications are for food products, the IML coatings must not migrate or transfer into foodstuff.

-Although the labels are outside the packaging, the so-called offset transfer can occur during the transport of the IML containers as the tubs or cups are stacked together and the outside of the label (coating side) will face the inside of the this reason, IML coatings are extensively tested for migration, transfer and extraction into different types of foods to be sure that the whole process is safe for consumers.
+Although the labels are outside the packaging, the so-called offset transfer can occur during the transport of the IML containers as the tubs or cups are stacked together and the outside of the label (coating side) will face the inside of the packaging where the food will be in direct contact with it.
+For this reason, IML coatings are extensively tested for migration, transfer and extraction into different types of foods to be sure that the whole process is safe for consumers.

 At the filling line and packaging line, the coatings must again resist scratches during transport on the conveyor belts.
 Sometimes the packages are submitted to a pasteurization process or a hot water bath before filling – another resistance issue for the IML coatings.
 Some products are hot-filled.
 After the filling some products are stored in freezing temperatures, and some products are quite aggressive (for example detergents or cleaning products).
 The coatings should be resistant to all these substances.